-Objective 1: To ensure urban development occurs in a logical manner:

-- to promote a compact, well designed and integrated urban form; - to manage the cost of Council infrastructure; and - to protect the District's rural landscapes from sporadic and sprawling development. - Policy 1.1 Apply Urban Growth Boundaries (UGBs) around the urban areas in the Wakatipu Basin (including Jack's Point) and Wanaka. - Policy 1.2 Apply provisions that enable urban development within the UGBs and avoid urban development outside of the UGBs.
+- 3.2.2.1 Objective Ensure urban development occurs in a logical manner: - to promote a compact, well designed and integrated urban form; - to manage the cost of Council infrastructure; and - to protect the District's rural landscapes from sporadic and sprawling development.
+Goal - 3.2.3.1 Objective Achieve a built environment that ensures our urban areas are desirable and safe places to live, work and play.